How to Play Basketball: A Beginner’s Guide

 2. Jerseys

-Moisture-wicking polyester or mesh fabrics allow freedom of movement without overheating under the exertion of play.
+Moisture-wicking polyester or mesh fabrics allow for freedom of movement without overheating during exertion.
 Numbered shirts in eye-catching team colors help quickly identify teammates in the flow of game action.

 3. Headbands